INTO THE TOMB OF DRACULA

 Inserted sentences such as "to write a diary with a pen is irksome to me" or "the very precepts of truth-telling sickens me" are direct, first hand (and thus very personal) statements made by the characters and serve to convey added characterization: the characters are just as much described by how they feel about what they are doing rather than by their actions alone.
 Wolfman followed Stoker's general lead on this approach, but added ample content and flavour of his own.
 In his portrayal of Dracula, for instance, he was far more concerned with the possibly remaining human traits in the vampire count's personality than the novel had been - not the least, of course, because Wolfman was not writing a single publication, but a serialized narrative.

 Throughout the course of Tomb of Dracula, these remnants of Dracula's past as a human being - not a vampire - would float (or sometimes even erupt) to the surface of his twisted personality.
 He would at times prove to be far from completely free and devoid of typically humane feelings such as pity, love or even nostalgia - quite unlike what one would come to expect from the overlord of the undead.
 And when the series finally came to an end, Quincy Harker admonishes the readers in the last phrase of issue #70 - after having destroyed Dracula - not to be forgetful to the fact that after all and foremost, Dracula was - a man.
 This personal complexity grew even more with regard to Dracula's opponents.
 Bram Stoker had, in his novel, united a group of people who only gradually moved together under the banner of a common cause - the destruction of Dracula - but who initially came together through personal acquaintance.
 This is most apparent in the case of Professor Abraham van Helsing - now the established vampire expert and antipode of Dracula - who is summoned in the novel by Dr Seward, his former student, simply because Lucy's affliction has him baffled and he is reminded of his former Dutch teacher who "knows as much about obscure diseases as any one in the world".
 Van Helsing's knowledge about vampires is, in fact, completely unknown to Seward and only reveals itself as the plot progresses.
 As the events start to unfold, the group is drawn closer by individual and common negative experiences or even traumatization: Jonathan Harker goes through the ordeal of being a prisoner in Castle Dracula, Dr Seward, Quincy Morris and Arthur Holmwood are forced to helplessly watch their beloved Lucy Westenra waste away and ultimately die from an unknown cause, van Helsing is reminded of his own personal turmoil with a wife who went insane after the death of their son, Seward, Morris and Holmwood are then forced to face the staking of Lucy, and Mina Harker falls under the evil spell of Dracula.
-The group dynamics thus increasingly follow a pattern of common suffering, and the quest to put an end to Dracula in order to save the world is just as much a quest to end the personal suffering. |
+The group dynamics thus increasingly follow a pattern of common suffering, and the quest to put an end to Dracula in order to save the world is just as much a quest to end the personal suffering.
+The initial plotters and writers of Tomb of Dracula had already followed this pattern.
+The first character introduced in Tomb of Dracula #1, Frank Drake - a millionaire playboy who has gambled away his inheritance and now owns nothing more than a mysterious ancestral castle in Transylvania - intially has two important aspects.
+Firstly, by being an American, he connects the plot with Marvel's home base readership, even though the events of the first 30+ issues will mostly take place in Europe.
+And secondly, as his name and the castle in Transylvania indicate with little room for surprises, he is in fact a descendant of Count Dracula (in whose legendary existence he never truly believed in). |

-| Marv Wolfman injected additional interest into the series by setting up Dracula not just against the group of vampire hunters under the lead of Quincy Harker but other opponents in addition. |
+Marv Wolfman injected additional interest into the series by setting up Dracula not just against the group of vampire hunters under the lead of Quincy Harker but other opponents in addition.
+Some of these adversaries were merely one-issue "plot interludes" and often harked back at the classic themes of "B" horror movies, such as a "living skeleton" which stalks the streets of London in Tomb of Dracula #16. |

-finally takes place in the laboratory on the Irish coast,
+the denouement finally takes place in the

-Dr Sun reveals himself to be - a human brain sheathed in
+be - a human brain sheathed in a life-supporting

-and transferred into an anti-matter receptacle connected
+into an anti-matter receptacle connected to a vast

-over the computers.
-However, he requires vast quanities of
+computers.
+However, he requires vast quanities

-blood to survive, and using a kind of mind-transfer
+of blood to survive, and using a kind of mind-transfer

 machine, Dr Sun plans to copy Dracula's knowledge and